-The ODA Fee Guide is a reference of suggested fees for dental services.
+ODA Fee Guide is an index of suggested fees for dental services.
 The list is updated annually by the Ontario Dental Association.
 Many dental offices set their own fees according to their market.
-We are located in downtown Toronto, the largest urban city in Canada, and so we believe what we offer is incredible value; our fees are based on suggested ODA guidelines but our service is exceptional.
-Archer Dental has three locations offering many specialty services and excellent hours at competitive ODA suggested fees.
+Our three locations are all in downtown Toronto, the largest urban city in Canada, and so by following this guideline we believe we’re offering incredible value.
+Our fees are the same as elsewhere, but our service is exceptional and we have

-That being said, Archer Dental believes in the importance of posting ODA Fee Guidelines inspired prices to help consumers budget costs accordingly.
-Our own dentists and hygienists and office managers will work with patients to develop a treatment plan that fits within their lifestyle needs.
-We will provide a full cost breakdown, insuring reasonable fees (even those charged by our suppliers) as we strive to achieve the best possible results.
+Archer Dental believes in the importance of posting the ODA Fee Guide to help each consumer budget costs accordingly.
+Our own dentists, hygienists and office managers will work with patients to develop a treatment plan that fits within their lifestyle.
+We’ll provide a full cost breakdown, insuring reasonable fees (even those charged by our suppliers) as we strive to achieve the best possible results.
 We believe in transparency.

 Rather than post these services and prices alphabetically they are arranged by frequency and chronology.
 This is the logical order of things and the way most patients encounter fees.

-At Archer Dental our teeth cleaning service is called Hygiene Therapy and it’s very comprehensive and includes an Oral Health Exam after scaling / cleaning treatment.
-For an extra $35 the patient may get an additional tooth polishing service with a coarse or medium paste to remove extrinsic stain such as coffee, tea, wine etc. It has a refreshing minty taste.
+Teeth cleaning happens every hour of every day at Archer Dental.
+Our teeth cleaning service is called Hygiene Therapy.
+The comprehensive program includes an Oral Health Exam after scaling / cleaning treatment.
+For an extra $40 the patient may get an additional tooth polishing service with a coarse or medium paste to remove extrinsic stain such as coffee, tea, wine etc. It has a refreshing minty taste.

 At Archer Dental we only take the necessary X-rays (properly termed radiographs) to determine if and which dental treatment is necessary; our dentists and specialists need to see the patient’s mouth from the inside out.
 Archer Dental offices also uses 3D oral scanners and related display technology to exhibit to patient’s teeth exactly as they are now and what they may look like after treatment.
 This is how we empower patients to understand their options and make the best decisions.

-Composite fillings are also called white or resin fillings.
-The correct term is called a restoration and we like to refer to them as tooth coloured restorations.
-The exact price of this procedure depends on where the tooth or teeth are located in the patients’ mouth and the size of the filling(s).
-Generally speaking larger restorations i.e. more surfaces (the most surfaces a tooth can have is 5; the least is one) the variance in fees.
-To place this restoration, your dentist cleans all decay from the tooth and s/he or a restorative hygienist puts bonding material on the inside layer of the affected area.
-Composite resin is put into the depression in thin increment layers.
-Each layer gets hard or “polymerized” with the help of a special ‘curing’ light that your dentist / restorative hygienist holds over the tooth.
-When the last layer of the filling is hardened the clinical provider will shape and smooth the restoration so it looks, fits and feels natural.
+White composite fillings are also called white or resin fillings.
+The correct term is restoration and we consider these to be tooth-coloured restorations.
+The exact price of this procedure depends on where the tooth or teeth are located in the patients’ mouth and the size (amount) of the filling(s).
+Generally speaking, larger restorations i.e. more surfaces (the most surfaces a tooth can have is 5; the least is one) account for the variance in fees.
+To place this restoration, your dentist must first clean all decay from the tooth and either she or a restorative hygienist will put bonding material on the inside layer of the affected area.
+Composite resin is placed into the depression in thin increment layers.
+Each layer gets hard or is polymerized with the help of a special ‘curing’ light that your dentist / restorative hygienist holds over the tooth.
+When the final layer has hardened, our clinician will shape and smooth the restoration so it looks and feels natural.

 Once again these are approximate prices, as the true cost of dental crowns varies based on a lot of factors.
 The materials that comprise the crown, the location of the tooth, and the size of the tooth all affect the price of the restoration.
 This procedure requires working with a 3rd party business, a dental lab who creates the crown the dentist cements into place.
 Esthetics are important and custom shading, choosing various types of materials i.e. zirconium or emax crowns or gold crowns can vary the lab fees.
 We have excellent partners and relations with our dental labs across the GTA who do beautiful work.